Your Motorcycle Wants To Ride Hawaii, Too

 Back to the Grind

 Don’t worry, you don’t need to sell off your motorcycle in Hawaii!
-Just bring it back to the port at the end of your Hawaiian adventure, load her back into your Pop-Up Crate and we’ll do the rest!
+Just bring it back to the port at the end of your Hawaiian adventure, load her back into your motorcycle crate and we’ll do the rest!

 Rules and Stuff

 There is, of course, a size restriction for motorcycles shipped to Hawaii.
 As long as your bike is a maximum of 90” long X 50” Tall X 31” wide, she’ll fit just fine, but please measure your bike prior to booking your order.
 (There is an additional charge for oversized bikes, just contact us for more info).

 Your bike will remain fully-crated throughout her journey to the islands for your protection, AND we provide $7,000 of zero-deductible valuation coverage with every shipment.
 (If you’ve got one of those high-dollar custom rides, you can also purchase additional coverage for just $7 per $1,000 valuation).
 How’s that for peace of mind!

 The pick-up address of origin must be tractor-trailer accessible, but if you live on a really tight street, or in a treehouse or something, you can always drop off your bike at one of our terminals for shipment, or have it shipped from a friend’s house or even meet us at a business location, (uh, a business you own or work at – or at least have permission in advance, otherwise things can get a little awkward).

 The entire process to Hawaii takes about 25-days, so be sure to call us in plenty of time and give your bike an extra hug before she leaves.
 She’ll miss you, but considering the destination … well, let’s just say it’s more than worth the wait!